yanghaihan/JavaLearn/README.md

 JavaLearn
 =========

-some common java Tips and cases welcome to correct errors and shortcomings
+some common java Tips and cases， welcome to correct errors and shortcomings！